 Beeson Village Apartment Managers (BVAMs) - BVAMs are student staff members responsible for the Beeson Apartments.

-Court Street Manager (CSM) – The CSM is the student staff member responsible for Court Street Apartments.
+Court Street Manager (CSM) – The CSM is the staff member responsible for Court Street Apartments.

 Resident Assistants (RAs) - RAs are student staff members who are assigned to each floor or quad.
 They plan activities, help with problems and interpretation of College policy and assist the professional staff.

-Activities Coordination Team (ACT) – The ACT for each hall is responsible for programming activities for their respective hall.
+Hall Crews – The Crew for each hall is responsible for programming activities for their respective hall.
 Additionally, each hall works in conjunction with RHA to produce a traditional campus wide event.
-Residents elect a president, a vice president, and a secretary/treasurer, however all residents have a voice on the ACT.
-The ACT determines how hall association dues are spent for its respective hall.
+Residents elect a president, a vice president, and a secretary/treasurer, however all residents have a voice on the Crew.
+The Crew determines how hall association dues are spent for its respective hall.

 Residence Hall Association (RHA) – RHA exists to address residential student concerns and provide programs for residential students.
 Each ACT president serves on the RHA Executive Council along with the RHA President and National Communications Coordinator (NCC).
 RHA determines how unallocated hall association dues will be spent programmatically each year.